-Communication objectives are measurable statements that clearly and concisely state what the intended audience should know (think), what they should believe (feel), and what they should do (behave) as well as the timeframe required for the change.
-"SMART" objectives are Specific; Measurable; Attainable; Relevant; and Time-bound.
-Communication objectives should be derived from available evidence on the factors that drive or inhibit adoption by intended users, as well as influencing audiences.
+Communication objectives are measurable statements that clearly and concisely state what the target audience should know (think), what they should believe (feel) and what they should do (behave), as well as the timeframe required for the change.
+"SMART" objectives are Specific, Measurable, Attainable, Relevant and Time-bound.
+Communication objectives should be derived from available evidence on the factors that drive or inhibit adoption by target users, as well as influencing audiences.